-The BSCC will make public the Local Evaluation Plan, Two-Year Preliminary Local Evaluation Report and Final Local Evaluation Report from each grantee.
+The BSCC will make public the Local Evaluation Plan and a Final Local Evaluation Report from each grantee.
 Reports may be posted to the BSCC website and/or developed into a Summary Final Report to be shared with the Administration, the Legislature, and the public.

-Projects selected for funding are encouraged to make public (e.g. post online, disseminate, share at meetings) the Final Local Evaluation Report to the community and the grantee's Governing Board (e.g., Board of Supervisors, City Council, etc.).
+Projects selected for funding are encouraged to make public (e.g., post online, disseminate, share at meetings) the Final Local Evaluation Report to the community and the grantee's Governing Board (e.g., Board of Supervisors, City Council, etc.).